The Hasse principle for systems of diagonal cubic forms: The Hardy-Littlewood method

 By combining Lemmata \ref{lemma4.2}, \ref{lemma4.3} and \ref{lemma4.4}, we infer that whenever the system (\ref{1.1}) possesses a non-zero $p$-adic solution, one has

 This completes our proof of Theorem \ref{theorem1.1}.

 We remark that the condition in Theorem \ref{theorem1.1} that $(c_{ij})$ be highly non-singular can certainly be relaxed.
-The discussion of \S\S2 and 3 would suffer no ill consequences were $(c_{ij})$ to satisfy the condition that the maximum number of its columns lying in a one dimensional linear space be at most $2$.
-With rather greater effort in a more cumbersome argument, this multiplicity could be increased to $3$, and even several multiplicities of $4$ could be tolerated.
+Let us refer to the number of columns lying in a given one dimensional subspace of the column space of $(c_{ij})$ as the {\it multiplicity} of that subspace.
+The discussion of \S\S2 and 3 would suffer no ill consequences were $(c_{ij})$ to satisfy the condition that the maximum multiplicity be $2$.
+In order to see this, one has simply to note that in such circumstances, the mean value estimates relevant to the application of the Hardy-Littlewood method can be related, via H\"older's inequality, to mean values of the shape (\ref{3.5}).
+We note in this context that the matrix $(c_{ij})$ occuring in Theorem \ref{theorem1.1} is of course different from that occuring in Theorem \ref{theorem3.3}.
+With rather greater effort in a more cumbersome argument, this maximum multiplicity $2$ could be increased to $3$, and even several multiplicities of $4$ can be tolerated.
 This and further refinements are topics that we intend to pursue on a future occasion.

+{\bf Acknowledgement.} The authors are grateful to the referees for the extreme care taken in reviewing this paper, and in particular for numerous suggestions which have clarified our exposition and prompted significant corrections.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}